ProgrammeVitam/mailextract/eng.README.rst

 -l                  access account and list folders (no drop options) -z                  access account and list folders and there statistics (no drop options)

-To be noted: When no -x, -l or -z option is set, the graphic interface is opened
+To be noted: When no -x, -l or -z option is set, the graphic interface is opened, using defined parameters.

 Long options can be reduced to short ones (for example -h is equivalent to --help)